 Each funding cycle opens to receive Executive Project Summary applications in November and applicants have until mid-February of the following year to submit the online form.

 All IRENA Members/ Signatories/ States in Accession who are developing countries on the OECD DAC list of ODA recipients can apply.
+Download the latest list of eligible countries from the Eligibility page.
 Preference is given to projects submitted by IRENA Members.
 However, there are several months involved in the selection process, by which time Signatories/ States in Accession have time to become an IRENA Member.
 Within these requirements above, all stakeholders are eligible to apply (i.e. government bodies, energy utilities, private sector and civil society organisations etc.) but they need a government guarantee as per ADFD requirements.

 The process takes one year from application to selection.